Priceless Moments: What We Have Learned By Charging People to Watch Their Own TV

 “It’s ‘me’ time” TV

 So when we are designing TV experiences, we need to know which TV we design for.

-People don’t really think about TVs future; what they have now is pretty much the apex of the evolution for them.
+4. We were interested in finding out how people think about the future of television.
+Turns out people don’t really think about TV's future; what they have now is pretty much the apex of the evolution for them.

-There used to be this monumental programming that defined entire generations; things like Dallas.
-It’s not clear if something like this exists anymore
+7. There used to be this monumental programming that defined entire generations; things like Dallas.
+It’s not clear if something like this exists anymore.

 With Domenic Dion, Blair Ballard, Laura Kopp, and Andres Hernandez